GoogleCloudPlatform/opentelemetry-operations-go/exporter/trace/README.md

 import texporter "github.com/GoogleCloudPlatform/opentelemetry-operations-go/exporter/trace"
 ```

-Once you import the trace exporter package, then register the exporter to the application, and start tracing.
+Once you import the trace exporter package, create and install a new export pipeline, and then you can start tracing.
 If you are running in a GCP environment, the exporter will automatically authenticate using the environment's service account.
 If not, you will need to follow the instruction in [Authentication](#Authentication).

 ```go
 // Create exporter and trace provider pipeline, and register provider.